Finite Sample Theory for High-Dimensional Functional/Scalar Time Series with Applications: Finite sample theory

-\begin{condition} The coefficient functions satisfy $\sum_{l=0}^{\infty}\|\bA_l\|_{\infty} < \infty.$ \end{condition}
+\begin{condition} The coefficient functions satisfy $\sum_{l=0}^{\infty}\|\bA_l\|_{\infty} = O(1).$ \end{condition}

-\begin{condition} (i) The marginal-covariance functions of $\{\bvarepsilon_t(\cdot)\},$ $\Sigma_{0,jj}^{\varepsilon}(u,v)$'s, are continuous on $\cU^2$ and uniformly bounded over $j \in \{1,\dots,p\};$ (ii) $\omega_0^{\varepsilon} = \max_{1 \leq j \leq p}\int_\cU \Sigma_{0,jj}^{\varepsilon}(u,u)du < \infty .$ \end{condition}
+\begin{condition} (i) The marginal-covariance functions of $\{\bvarepsilon_t(\cdot)\},$ $\Sigma_{0,jj}^{\varepsilon}(u,v)$'s, are continuous on $\cU^2$ and uniformly bounded over $j \in \{1,\dots,p\};$ (ii) $\omega_0^{\varepsilon} = \max_{j}\int_\cU \Sigma_{0,jj}^{\varepsilon}(u,u)du =O(1) .$ \end{condition}

 Condition~\ref{con_sub_coefficient} ensures functional analog of standard condition of elementwise absolute summability of moving average coefficients for multivariate linear processes \cite[]{hamilton1994} under Hilbert--Schmidt norm.
-It also guarantees the stationarity of $\{\bX_t(\cdot)\}$ and, furthermore together with Condition~\ref{con_e}, implies that $\omega_0^{X} = \max_{1 \leq j \leq p}\int_\cU \Sigma_{0,jj}^{X}(u,u)du < \infty,$ both of which are essential in our subsequent analysis.
+It also guarantees the stationarity of $\{\bX_t(\cdot)\}$ and, furthermore together with Condition~\ref{con_e}, implies that $\omega_0^{X} = \max_{j}\int_\cU \Sigma_{0,jj}^{X}(u,u)du = O(1),$ both of which are essential in our subsequent analysis.
 See Lemma~\ref{lm_X_traceclass} in Appendix~\ref{ap.lemma.secA3} for details.
+In general, we can relax Conditions~\ref{con_sub_coefficient} and \ref{con_e} by allowing $\sum_{l=0}^{\infty}\|\bA_l\|_{\infty}$ and $\omega_0^{\varepsilon}$ to grow at very slow rates as $p$ increases, then our subsequent non-asymptotic bounds will depend on $\omega_0^{X},$ or, more precisely, these two terms, which complicate the presentation of theoretical results.

-\subsection{Concentration Bounds on Sample (Cross-)(Auto)covariance Matrix Function}
+\subsection{Concentration bounds on sample (cross-)(auto)covariance matrix function}

 We construct estimated (auto)covariance of $\{\bX_t(\cdot)\}_{t=1}^n$ by